Do Cats Shed Their Claws? A Veterinarian Explains

 This shedding of the older, more brittle nail helps keep your cat’s claws healthy, which is very important given how many vital roles they play in a cat’s life.
 The normal shedding cycle of a cat’s claws is approximately every two to three months.

-When Is Claw Loss A Problem?
+When Is Claw Loss a Problem?

 If you notice your cat’s claws are flaky or fragile, or they have lost a whole nail, this could be a sign of a problem.
 Some common disorders affecting the nails in cats include: